IT | EN

 • Spatial orientation and possible combinations

-• Relation between body and space
+• Body and space relationship

 • Energy - Time - Space